Morsifications and mutations: Divides

 Propositions~\ref{pr:number-of-real-nodes} and~\ref{pr:divide-properties-2-3} imply the following statement.

 \begin{proposition} Let $D$ be an algebraic divide.
-The combined number of $0$-cells and $2$-cells of the cell complex~$I(D)$ is equal to the Milnor number of the associated singularity.
+The sum of the number of $0$-cells and the number of $2$-cells of the cell complex~$I(D)$ is equal to the Milnor number of the associated singularity.
 In particular, this number does not depend on the choice of morsification, nor on the choice of the real form of the given complex singularity. \end{proposition}